tychosoft/moderncli/FEATURES.md

 ## keyfile.hpp

-This allows for parsing config files that may be broken into \[sections\] and have key=value key pairs in each section.
+This allows for parsing config files that may be divided into \[sections\] and have key=value key pairs in each section.
 It allows for an instantiation of a section as a collection of keys as well as iterating over named sections and key collections.
 It can also be used to modify and re-write the key file with